Need for Speed Rivals: Weapon system

 Similar to the 2010 Hot Pursuit, players can use weapons, referred to as Pursuit Tech, to attack other players or AI cars, or otherwise defend themselves.
 Players can equip from two of each side's six available weapons, each of which can be enhanced, although upgrades are limited to a certain level based on the max level of the car's Pursuit Tech.
 Besides electrostatic field and EMP (electromagnetic pulse), which are the only weapons available to both factions, Cops can deploy shock rams, assemble roadblocks, request helicopter support, or drop spike strips, while Racers can deploy radar jammers, trigger shockwaves, drop stun mines, or activate turbo boosts.

 Online system

 The Autolog system, a competition-between-friends system developed by Criterion for Hot Pursuit, records the player's completion time for each event, Speedlist or Assignment.
 These times are posted to Speed Walls for local and global leaderboards to be compared to other players' times.

 Rivals features a new social system called the AllDrive, which allows players to transition from playing alone to playing with others, described as "destroying the line between single player and multiplayer".
 This allows players to engage in both cooperative and competitive gameplay.
 The game also features a dynamic weather system, which makes "the world feel alive in a much bigger sense than any other Need for Speed game".

+As of October 2025, the Online services for the game have been shut down.